Linuxadmn4718/Waybar-currency/README.md

 Copy files to your new ~/.config/hypr/waybar/scripts/Currency/ folder.

+From ~/.config/hypr/waybar/scripts/Currency/ run sudo chmod +x Convert-gbp2php.py gbp3php.py show_graph.py

-Add the example module to your  config.jsonc
+Add the example module to your config.jsonc.
+Do not forget to add "custom/currency", to you modules-[LOCATION] (left,center,right)

-Add the example style to you style.css
+Add the example style to you style.css.
+Do not forget to add #custom-currency, to your list of modules in you styles.css.

 Edit gbp2php.py add your wise.com API key, and the currencies you want to convert.